 The third criterion of the final rule, found at §50.13, is not met by the Naʻi Aupuni document.
 The table below summarizes how the Naʻi Aupuni document aligns with §50.13.

+Table 1.
+Alignment of Naʻi Aupuni document with §50.13 of the DOI’s final rule on governing documents